Uber’s IPO could raise $10 billion at an $84 billion valuation

 Using a median figure of $47 per share, Uber itself would receive around $8.4 billion from the sale of its common stock — with the remainder going to private stockholders — though this number could be as high as $9 billion.

 At the upper end of its price range, Uber would be valued at nearly $84 billion, based on the outstanding shares available after the offering.
-While this is substantially less than the $120 billion figure that was bandied about last year, it would still make Uber the largest IPO of 2019 and among the biggest of all time.
+While this is substantially less than the $120 billion figure that was bandied about last year, it would still make Uber’s IPO the largest of 2019, and among the biggest of all time.

 The San Francisco-based company confidentially filed for an IPO back in December, a day after U.S. rival Lyft, which went public last month.
 Lyft, the first ride-hailing company to go public, was valued at $24 billion at its IPO, but its share price has slumped from $72 to $56 in the weeks since.

 The updated filing also confirmed an earlier report that PayPal was seeking to invest in Uber in what would be its final private sale — PayPal will buy $500 million worth of Uber common stock at its IPO price.
+This represents part of an extension to their global partnership, which will involve exploring “future commercial payment collaborations” including developing Uber’s digital wallet.

 Uber will trade on the New York Stock Exchange (NYSE) under the UBER ticker and is expected to become a public company sometime in early May.